|

 bed, roomy closet, drawers and overhead storage, plus separate climate controls and intercom system.

-The three sister yachts feature ample public areas; dining room, well-stocked bar, comfortable conference area, with television, VCR and air conditioning throughout.
+The sister yachts feature ample public areas; dining room, well-stocked bar, comfortable conference area, with television, VCR and air conditioning throughout.
 Large

 picture windows surround the upper two decks for panoramic viewing.
 Sun deck lounge chairs and observation areas invite you to catch the ocean breezes.